AnnaAxelsson051/AnnaAxelsson051/README.md

   <h4>🤓 Currently working on<h4>

 > - Law website with database connectivity
-> - E-commerce store with Java Spring Boot and Angular complete front and back end, database, log in, and payments
+> - E-commerce store with Java Spring Boot and Angular complete front and back end, database, log in and payments
 > - Teaming up with a an engineer to construct a webpage about green roofs for a research project
 > - Pathfinding algorithm visualizer